ClusterFights/MunchMan/Level_3_MiniWheat/README.md

 - Figure out max datarate that can be written.

 2. **Data Send Test**: The RPI send sequential bytes 0..255 to the fpga.
 The FPGA checks that it receives 256 sequential bytes.
+If success green led[0] is turned on.
-If success it returns 1, else 0 to the RPI.
+The FPGA then sends bytes 0..255 to the RPI.

 3. **Update Level 2 code to use Parallel interface.**